The Best Malva Pudding

 How to make Malva pudding

-- Mix the batter: Add the dry ingredients and milk to the butter mixture, alternating, until the mixture is smooth.
+- Prepare the pudding batter: Melt together the jam, butter, sugar and vinegar.
+Stir the dry ingredients together in a medium mixing bowl.
+Add the dry ingredients and milk to the butter mixture, alternating, until the mixture is smooth.
 Whisk in the eggs.

 - Bake: Pour the batter into a greased baking dish then place in a preheated oven and bake for 30 minutes until golden brown and a skewer inserted comes out clean.